 In most cases, we can make an assessment from good quality photographs.
 That's why we ask you to send us photographs of your floor.

 If we need further information from you, we generally contact you by email, giving you time to give us the information.

-Marble Cleaning And Polishing Tiles In Reasonable Condition
+Marble Cleaning And Restoration Of Tiles In Reasonable Condition

 The cost can range from £15.00 to £25.00 per square metre.

 This floor was in good condition but had lost its shine.